 - The severity of the inflammation

-In some cases of trochanteric bursitis, the underlying cause is an impingement or an injury to a tendon that’s causing or making bursitis worse.
+In some cases of trochanteric bursitis, the underlying cause is an impingement or injury to a tendon that’s causing bursitis or making it worse.
 In these cases, your physician will treat the underlying issue to alleviate any associated symptoms.

 Non-Surgical Trochanteric Bursitis Treatment

-Avoid activities that will aggravate the bursa, including sports and standing for long periods of time.
-The doctor may also recommend using a cane or crutches to relieve some pressure while moving.
+- Rest — If trochanteric bursitis occurs because of overuse or injury, your physician will likely recommend this course of action.
+Avoid activities that will aggravate the bursa, including sports and standing for long periods.
+You may also need to use a cane or crutches to relieve pressure while moving.

-- Physical Therapy: physical therapy may be recommended to treat trochanteric bursitis and prevent future flare-ups.
+- Physical therapy — This can treat trochanteric bursitis and prevent future flare-ups.

 Surgical Trochanteric Bursitis Treatment

-- Tendon repair and iliotibial band (IT band) release: if your IT band is too tight, or a tendon is injured it can lead to friction and irritation on the trochanteric bursa.
+- Tendon repair and iliotibial (IT) band release — If your IT band is too tight or a tendon is injured, this can lead to friction and irritation on the trochanteric bursa.
 Surgery can be done to lengthen the IT band or repair the injury.

-If trochanteric bursitis surgery is necessary, your physical therapist’s job may be to help you heal and regain strength post-surgery.
+If trochanteric bursitis surgery is necessary, your physical therapist’s job may be to help you:

 - Prevent muscle atrophy

-- Strengthen the muscles that help support your hips, and
+- Strengthen the muscles that support your hips; and

-- Maintain flexibility and range-of-motion of your hips
+- Maintain hip flexibility and range of motion

-In Motion O.C. has treated dozens of patients suffering from trochanteric bursitis and we want to help you overcome the pain and get back to living your life the way it should be lived—pain-free.
+In Motion O.C. has treated many patients suffering from trochanteric bursitis.
+We want to help you overcome this condition and get back to living your life the way it should be — pain-free.

-Voted #1 Physical Therapy Clinic in the entire country on Yelp, our staff are here to help you with all your physical therapy needs.
+We were voted the #1 physical therapy clinic in the country on Yelp and are here to help you with all your physical therapy needs.